Complete List of Google Search Operators and How to Use Them

-It’s really fun to play around with these advanced search operators and you will realize that the more time you spend exploring the different use cases, you will find new ones that fit your needs.
+It’s really fun to play around with these advanced search operators.
+The more you practice and explore different use cases, the more proficient you become and will figure out techniques that fit your needs.

-If you’re good with using this complete list of Google search operators, they can help you a lot to do an advanced search while others are paying money for it.
+If you conquer using Google search operators, they will help you do an advanced search others are paying money for.

-As you probably already realized, the expected result from a lot of the operators is not always a hundred percent accurate, nor consistent.
-Using exact match on key phrases and even single keywords have been helping me to get more accurate results for years so far.
+Yes, the expected result from a lot of the operators is not always a hundred percent accurate, but using the exact match operator has been getting me consistent results for years so far.

-Please share in the comment section below which operator from this complete list of Google search operators is your favorite and what you use it for.
-Also, feel free to ask any questions you might have on search operators or share your feedback on this article.
+Please share your favorite search operator and what you use it for in the comment section below.
+Also, feel free to ask any questions you might have or share your feedback on this article.